guidodelbo/tuiter-app/README.md

 - **Follow system**: Users have a feed of microposts from the people they are following.
 - **Modern JavaScript**: Uses Stimulus.js for dynamic features.
 - **Testing**: Comprehensive RSpec test suite including system, request, and unit tests.
+- **Dockerized**: Application runs in Docker containers for consistency across environments.
+- **Kamal Deployment**: Easy deployment to AWS EC2 using Kamal.

 ## Contributing 🧑‍💻